- 1991 (Middle Temple)

 - LinkedIn URL

-Sandip has lectured on mutual legal assistance, human rights and forensic evidence (Turkey), counterfeit medicines (France, Isle of Man), SOCPA 2005, asset recovery, modernisation of the criminal justice system, and advocacy (CPS, SOCA (now NCA), organised crime, firearms.
+Sandip Patel QC has lectured on mutual legal assistance, human rights and forensic evidence (Turkey), counterfeit medicines (France, Isle of Man), SOCPA 2005, asset recovery, modernisation of the criminal justice system, and advocacy (CPS, SOCA (now NCA), organised crime, firearms.

-He provides cybercrime training to the CPS, NCA, police, solicitors and foreign governments and organisations.
+Sandip Patel QC has provided cybercrime training to the CPS, NCA, police, solicitors and foreign governments and organisations.
 He advised the Grenadian A-G on drafting/implementation of e-legislation.